readbeyond/aeneas/wiki/INSTALL.md

     ```

     **NOTE**: if you installed ``espeak`` before 2016-07-18,
-    please uninstall it and install it again.
+    please update brew and upgrade the espeak formula
+    (``brew update && brew upgrade --cleanup espeak``).
     This way you will benefit from the ``aeneas.cew`` extension,
-    which relies on the presence of the ``libespeak`` shared library in your system,
+    which requires the presence of the ``libespeak`` shared library in your system,
     added to the ``brew`` formula on that date.

 5. Install Python: